Kaziranga National Park: Fauna

 Small mammals include the rare hispid hare, Indian gray mongoose, small Indian mongooses, large Indian civet, small Indian civets, Bengal fox, golden jackal, sloth bear, Chinese pangolin, Indian pangolins, hog badger, Chinese ferret-badger, and particoloured flying squirrel.
 Nine of the 14 primate species found in India occur in the park.
 Prominent among them are the Assamese macaque, capped and golden langur, as well as the only ape found in India, the hoolock gibbon.
 The binturong and the Asian small-clawed otter were recorded in the park in the year 2024.
-Kaziranga's rivers are also home to the endangered Ganges dolphin.